Generic Name: amiodarone hydrochloride

 Amiodarone Injection Dosage and Administration

 Amiodarone shows considerable interindividual variation in response.
-Although a starting dose adequate to suppress life-threatening arrhythmias is needed, close monitoring with adjustment of dose is essential.
-The recommended starting dose of amiodarone is about 1000 mg over the first 24 hours of therapy, delivered by the following infusion regimen:
+Thus, although a starting dose adequate to suppress life-threatening arrhythmias is needed, close monitoring with adjustment of dose as needed is essential.
+The recommended starting dose of amiodarone HCl injection is about 1000 mg over the first 24 hours of therapy, delivered by the following infusion regimen:

 The first 24-hour dose may be individualized for each patient; however, in controlled clinical trials, mean daily doses above 2100 mg were associated with an increased risk of hypotension.
-Do not exceed an initial infusion rate of 30 mg/min.
+The initial infusion rate should not exceed 30 mg/min.

-Based on the experience from clinical studies of intravenouse amiodarone, a maintenance infusion of up to 0.5 mg/min can be continued for 2 to 3 weeks regardless of the patient's age, renal function, or left ventricular function.
-There has been limited experience in patients receiving intravenous amiodarone for longer than 3 weeks.
+Based on the experience from clinical studies of amiodarone HCl injection, a maintenance infusion of up to 0.5 mg/min can be cautiously continued for 2 to 3 weeks regardless of the patient's age, renal function, or left ventricular function.
+There has been limited experience in patients receiving amiodarone HCl injection for longer than 3 weeks.

-Administer amiodarone, whenever possible, through a central venous catheter dedicated to that purpose.
-Use an in-line flter during administration.
+Amiodarone HCl injection should, whenever possible, be administered through a central venous catheter dedicated to that purpose.
+An in-line filter should be used during administration.

-Intravenous amiodarone loading infusions at much higher concentrations and rates of infusion much faster than recommended have resulted in hepatocellular necrosis and acute renal failure, leading to death [see Warnings and Precautions (5.3)].
+Amiodarone HCl injection loading infusions at much higher concentrations and rates of infusion much faster than recommended have resulted in hepatocellular necrosis and acute renal failure, leading to death (see PRECAUTIONS, LIVER ENZYME ELEVATIONS).

-Intravenous amiodarone concentrations greater than 3 mg/mL in D5W have been associated with a high incidence of peripheral vein phlebitis; however, concentrations of 2.5 ml/mL or less appear to be less irritating.
-Therefore, for infusions longer than 1 hour, do not exceed amiodarone concentrations of 2 mg/mL, unless a central venous catheter is used [see Adverse Reactions (6.2)].
+Amiodarone HCl injection concentrations greater than 3 mg/mL in D5W have been associated with a high incidence of peripheral vein phlebitis; however, concentrations of 2.5 mg/mL or less appear to be less irritating.
+Therefore, for infusions longer than 1 hour, amiodarone HCl injection concentrations should not exceed 2 mg/mL unless a central venous catheter is used (see ADVERSE REACTIONS, POSTMARKETING REPORTS).

-Amiodarone infusions exceeding 2 hours must be administered in glass or polyolefin bottles containing D5W.
-Do not use evacuated glass containers for admixing, as incompatibility with a buffer in the container may cause precipitation.
+Amiodarone HCl injection infusions exceeding 2 hours must be administered in glass or polyolefin bottles containing D5W.
+Use of evacuated glass containers for admixing amiodarone HCl injection is not recommended as incompatibility with a buffer in the container may cause precipitation.

-Amiodarone does not need to be protected from light during administration.
+Amiodarone HCl injection does not need to be protected from light during administration.

-NOTE: Inspect parenteral drug products for particulate matter and discoloration prior to administration, whenever solution and container permit.
+Note: Parenteral drug products should be inspected visually for particulate matter, whenever solution and container permit.

-Amiodarone in D5W is incompatible with the drugs shown in Table 3.
+Amiodarone HCl injection in D5W is incompatible with the drugs shown below.